optozorax/unasanu/content/en/index.md

 The simulation of completely random processes will be further discussed in the upcoming chapters.

-## Halting Physics
+## Halting physics

 This doesn't imply that there has to be a step after which the simulation should stop (such as heat death), rather, it means that each step of the simulation should take a finite and predictable number of steps to complete.
 This means that within the computation of a single step of simulation, there should be no occurrence of infinite loops or anything similar.
 This requirement is essential because it doesn't make sense to run a simulation that might go into an endless loop at some crucial point and then fail to deliver any results.

 Moreover, this requirement is necessary because we don't want to solve the halting problem [\[16\]] (a good video on this topic [\[17\]]), which is impossible to solve in general.

-## Running the Simulation
+## Running the simulation

 The creation of such physics doesn't seem impossible.
 Therefore, in this thought experiment, we've found a suitable candidate.
 However, you're free to disagree with the notion that the creation of such physics is feasible.

 Next, we implement these physics over a finite space on our supercomputer and wait for life to spontaneously emerge.
-If it doesn't, we can play around with the initial conditions a little - adjusting the optimal number of necessary atoms, or positioning a dust cloud at an ideal distance away from its star so that it's within the habitable zone, and so on.
+If it doesn't, we can play around with the initial conditions a little — adjusting the optimal number of necessary atoms, or positioning a dust cloud at an ideal distance away from its star so that it's within the habitable zone, and so on.

 Suppose we've managed to find such initial conditions at which life emerges, and then we run this very long simulation and wait until it evolves into intelligent beings capable of communication through a form of language.